hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Rationale

+The following proposal is building on top of the current HTS API instead of creating a brand new NFT service.
+There are 2 major reasons for that:
-Since developers desire the tokenization APIs to look similar for both fungible and non-fungible tokens, it is worth considering creating a single set of APIs that work for both.
+- Developers desire the tokenization APIs to look similar for both fungible and non-fungible tokens

-Though fungible and non-fungible tokens are different, there are a lot of commonalities - admin keys, KYC, supply, mint and burn behaviours.
+- Though fungible and non-fungible tokens are different, there are a lot of commonalities - admin keys, KYC, supply, mint and burn behaviours

 ## Specification